nmfs-ost/ss3-source-code/coding_style.md

     bins(z) = bins(z-1) + width;

 ### Control Statements
-There can be a space before the left parenthesis and after the right parenthesis.
-Brackets should always be used and put on their own line (so that the matching brackets are obvious).
+Use a space before the left parenthesis and after the right parenthesis in control statements (e.g. for, do while, while, if, else).
+Curly braces should always be used for all code blocks and put on their own line (so that the closing curly brace is obvious).

-### Logic Expressions
-There is a space on each side of the logical operators (< > <= >= == !=).
-Math expressions used as indices may contain spaces or not depending on what makes it most clear.

-Examples:
+Example:

-    if (this > that)
+    if (a > b)
     {
-      Something must be done.
+      b = 2;
     }
-    for (f = 1; f <= number; f++)
+    else
     {
-      Do this a number of times.
+      b = 4;
     }

+#### Logic Expressions
+Use a space on each side of the logical operators (< > <= >= == !=).
+Logical expressions used as indices may contain spaces or not depending on what makes it most clear.

+Examples:

+    if (this > that)

+    for (f = 1; f <= number; f++)

 ## TPL Sections
-TPL sections deserve special consideration, since some practices inhibit compilation.
+TPL sections deserve special consideration.
+While the LOCAL_CALCS section is treated as pure C++ code, the other sections of .tpl files are templates that are translated to C++ code before compilation, so there are additional syntax rules that must be taken into account.

 ### Indices
 Items with multiple indices cannot have spaces between them.
-In C++, spaces can be inserted, e.g. matrix1 (1, j, 5).
+In C++, spaces can be inserted, e.g. matrix1 (1, j, 5) while in
-In TPL, the same item would be matrix1(1,j,5).
-It is not recommended, but for the sake of consistency, this can be done in the C++ sections also.
+TPL, the same item would be matrix1(1,j,5).
+For the sake of consistency, this can be done in the C++ sections also.

 Examples: